 Pros and Cons of Taking a Train in China

-So let’s start this China train guide by looking at the reasons that trains in China are such a popular form of transportation for travelers, even now in 2019.
+So let’s start this China train guide by looking at the reasons that trains in China are such a popular form of transportation for travelers.

 The Benefits of Taking a Train in China